Once you know how to charge Nintendo Switch controllers, you'll be all set for a lengthy gaming session on your console.

 3. Buy a Charging Grip.
 The Joy-Con Charging Grip is sold separately, retails for $29.99 and will let you charge your Joy-Con controllers when not attached to your Switch via a USB cable that connects to your Switch dock.
 The standard Joy-Con Grip that comes with your console cannot charge your controllers.

 4. Buy a Joy-Con or Pro Controller charging dock.
-If you own more than one set of Joy-Con controllers, the officially licensed PowerA Joy-Con Charging Dock is your best choice for keeping everything topped off as easily as possible.
-It will charge 2 sets of Joy-Con controllers at once.
-PowerA also has a Joy-Con and Pro Controller dock that can charge a Pro Controller and a single set of Joy-Cons at the same time.
+If you own more than one set of Joy-Con controllers, the officially licensed PowerA Joy-Con Charging Dock is your best choice for keeping everything topped up as easily as possible.
+It will charge two sets of Joy-Con controllers at once.
+PowerA also has a Joy-Con and Pro Controller dock that can charge a Pro Controller and a single set of Joy-Cons simultaneously.